pyroesp/One-More-Time/README.md

 - Change day of week : allows the user to change the day of week
 - Show date : Shows the date on the display

+# Dependencies
+This code is only dependent of standard libraries.

+# Testing on windows
+Due to how this was programmed, the clock code can be tested on windows.
+See the windows folder for a main file where you can test the different features with A, Z, E and R keys.

 # Buttons
 Selecting one of the afore mentioned modes is done through buttons.
 Long press is used to enter a mode.
 Short presses are used to change the value.